- Q:Are the Online EMBA courses fully asynchronous?

 - Q:How does the program work?

-Our Online Executive MBA gives you the option of two start dates per year.
-Each of our ten–week modules is available online.
+Our Online Executive MBA gives you the option of two start dates per year (fall and spring).
+Each of our 10–week modules is available online.
 You'll complete two to three courses in an applications–oriented sequence, all at your convenience in an innovative and technology–rich online format.
 You'll complete the program in 18 months.

 Regardless of the chosen format, students progress through the program with a cohort of other students and take the same classes as their fellow cohort.
 The modules are meant to be taken in sequence.